NomicFoundation/hardhat/docs/guides/deploying.md

 `npx hardhat run --network <your-network> scripts/deploy.js`

+If you are behind an HTTP proxy, you may need to set the `HTTP_PROXY` or `HTTPS_PROXY` environment variable to the URL of your proxy.

 ### Truffle migrations support

 You can use Hardhat alongside Truffle if you want to use its migration system.
 Your contracts written using Hardhat will just work with Truffle.